ADHD

 1) Parent Behavior Training

 We know that behavior therapies are effective, but what are they?
-One of the primary forms of behavioral therapy is parent behavior training (*Hint, hint* this is the type of training that we offer in our online parenting course, Creating Calm!!).
+One of the primary forms of behavioral therapy is parent behavior training (*Hint, hint* this is the type of training we offer in our online parenting course, Creating Calm!!).

-Parents are taught how to reinforce positive behavior, create structure, use consistent behavioral techniques, and build positive parent-child interactions.
+Parents are taught to reinforce positive behavior, create structure, use consistent behavioral techniques, and build positive parent-child interactions.

 2) Classroom-Based Behavior Interventions

 Behavioral interventions at school are also effective.
-This includes a professional consulting with teachers to provide classroom behavioral supports, including frequent reinforcement of positive behaviors and clear expectations for behavior.
+This includes professional consulting with teachers to provide classroom behavioral supports, including frequent reinforcement of positive behaviors and clear expectations for behavior.

 3) Behavioral Peer Interventions